Ilikegoogology/A-Complex-Game/README.md

 # A Complex Game

 **A Complex Game** is a web-based game where you press a button to increment a hierarchical number displayed in parentheses.
 The number increases by a specified amount each time you press the button.
+This is also a Googology game, as LNGI' are very popular, and I thought why not?

 ## Features